minio/docs/source/operations/concepts/architecture.rst

       Once identified, MinIO partitions the object and distributes the data and parity shards across the appropriate set.

 Client applications can use any S3-compatible SDK or library to interact with the MinIO deployment.
-   MinIO publishes its own :ref:`drivers <minio-drivers>` specifically intended for use with S3-compatible deployments.
+   MinIO publishes its own :ref:`SDK <minio-drivers>` specifically intended for use with S3-compatible deployments.
-   Regardless of the driver, the S3 API uses HTTP methods like ``GET`` and ``POST`` for all operations.
-   Neither MinIO nor S3 implements proprietary wire protocols or other low-level interfaces for normal operations.

    .. figure:: /images/architecture/architecture-multiple-clients.svg
       :figwidth: 100%